Newry Canal: Decline

 With the coming of the railways in the 1850s, the canal went into decline.
 The railway line from Belfast to Dublin opened in 1852, and ran parallel to the canal for much of its length.
 Newry was integrated into the system by the construction of a short branch line, and in 1865 a link from Newry to the Ulster Railway at Armagh was completed.
 Newry prospered as a port, with traffic passing through it more than trebling from 103,560 tons in 1831 to 363,558 tons in 1888, but in the same period, traffic on the canal halved from 70,749 tons to 33,500 tons.
 The owning company was still saddled with debts from the engineering projects carried out since 1829, and coal traffic from the Tyrone collieries had all but ceased.
 Despite this, there was still some traffic on the canal, most of it passing northwards from Newry, including imported coal, timber and heavy goods, where the canal remained competitive with the railways.

 In 1884, the company carried out its last major engineering project, when the upper reaches of Carlingford Lough and the lower Newry River were made deeper, and the navigable channel widened to 120 ft.
 This allowed ships of up to 5,000 tons to reach Newry.
-The project cost £55,000, and was authorised by the Newry Navigation Act.
-There were plans to extend the Clogher Valley Railway to Newry in 1900, but those proposing the scheme realised that the Newry Navigation Company would object to the scheme, and relationships between the Canal company and Newry Urban Council were already strained.
-The railway scheme was thus dropped, after which the promoters and council jointly approached the Canal company, with a plan to buy out the company and create a public corporation, in which the interests of the town and port would be adequately represented.
+The project cost £55,000, and was authorised by the Newry Navigation Act 1884 (47 & 48 Vict. c. cxxxviii).
+There were plans to extend the Clogher Valley Railway to Newry in 1900, but those proposing the scheme realised that the Newry Navigation Company would object to the scheme, and relationships between the canal company and Newry Urban Council were already strained.
+The railway scheme was thus dropped, after which the promoters and council jointly approached the canal company, with a plan to buy out the company and create a public corporation, in which the interests of the town and port would be adequately represented.
 The Newry Port and Harbour Trust was established in 1901, and the Newry Canal made a small profit until the First World War.
 Afterwards, maintenance costs swamped any income received, and the last recorded commercial traffic was in 1936.
 The Northern Ireland administration had no interest in canals, and a warrant of abandonment was issued on 7 May 1949, which covered all but the Newry town section, which was similarly abandoned on 21 March 1956.
 Soon the swing bridges in Newry were replaced by fixed bridges, cutting off the canal from the sea, and the ship canal was closed in 1966 when Warrenpoint replaced the port of Newry.
 The Newry Port and Harbour Trust was wound up in 1974.